minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 Requirements
 ------------

+You must meet all of the basic requirements for bucket replication described in :ref:`Bucket Replication Requirements <minio-bucket-replication-requirements>`.

+In addition, to create multi-site bucket replication set up, you must meet the following additional requirements:

 Access to All Clusters
 ~~~~~~~~~~~~~~~~~~~~~~

-You must have access to all clusters to set up multi-site active-active bucket replication.
+You must have network access and log in credentials with correct permissions to all deployments to set up multi-site active-active bucket replication.

 You can access the deployments by logging in to the :ref:`MinIO Console <minio-console>` for each deployment or by installing :mc:`mc` and using the command line.

-If using the command line, use the :mc:`mc alias` command to create an alias for each MinIO cluster.
+If using the command line, use the :mc:`mc alias` command to create an alias for each MinIO deployment.
-Alias creation requires specifying an access key for a user on the cluster.
+Alias creation requires specifying an access key for a user on the deployment.
-This user **must** have permission to create and manage users and policies on the cluster.
+This user **must** have permission to create and manage users and policies on the deployment.

 Specifically, ensure the user has *at minimum*: